pvsvamsi/SystemAlertWindow/README.md

 /// `notificationTitle` Notification title, applicable in case of bubble
 /// `notificationBody` Notification body, applicable in case of bubble
 /// `prefMode` Preference for the system window.
 Default is [SystemWindowPrefMode.DEFAULT]
 /// `layoutParamFlags` List of List of WindowManager.LayoutParams.
-This is not applicable for bubbles await SystemAlertWindow.showSystemWindow();
+This is not applicable for bubbles. await SystemAlertWindow.showSystemWindow();

 /// update the overlay flag while the overlay in action